Colin1860/Colin1860.github.io/cv.md

     _February 2024 - present_

   At Helsing, I am the longest tenured software engineer of the entire Electronic Warfare domain.
-I either built up or was part of building up every core software product needed in this domain.
+I have either built up or was part of building up every core software product needed in this domain.
 This ranges from domain specific databases to simulators used for synthetic data generation for training of AI models.

   After half a year as an IC, I was tasked with building up a team for the development of a [real-time electronic support measures system](https://helsing.ai/de/cirra).
 Within the scope of this task, I'm growing a team from originally 4 members to 12, all while designing the fundamental solution for this product, ranging from algorithmic advancements, highly concurrent design of the core system and enabling an organisation of 40+ people to contribute seamlessly to this codebase.